Is it worth hiring a property buying agent?

 It’s not uncommon to view a property and see that two doors down as a bigger garden and a conservatory.
 As this home could better suit your requirements, a buying agent might make contact with the owner and see if they can broker a sale.

 After finding many properties which fit your requirements, they will view all of them.
-Each property will be marked based on how closely it fits your brief and preferred architectural style.
+Each property will be ranked based on how closely it fits your brief and preferred architectural style.

 They’ll then view the short-list with you and manage the estate agent while you take your time to look at each property.